Don't save your questions. We've got answers.

 Yes.

-Wedge displays the current Set Rate on its website and app.
+We display the current Set Rate on our website and app at all times.

 Yes.